palant/palant.info/content/articles/analysis-of-pppp-encryption/index.md

 ---
-title: "Analysis of PPPP “encryption”"
+categories:
+- security
+- IoT
 date: 2026-01-05T16:50:53+0100
 description: The “encryption” used by PPPP protocol is even worse than I described earlier.
 It turns out, there are at most 157,092 ways to encrypt a particular packet.
-categories:
-- security
-- IoT
+lastmod: '2026-02-12 07:15:21'
+title: Analysis of PPPP “encryption”
 ---

 My first article on the PPPP protocol already [said everything there was to say about PPPP “encryption”](/2025/09/08/a-look-at-a-p2p-camera-lookcam-app/#the-encryption):